francescobongini/Data-Augmentation-in-YOLOv3/README.md

-# Yet another implementation of YOLOv3 with data augmentation strategies
+Implementation of YOLOv3 with data augmentation strategies